 The UK's diabetes organization has published findings that excessive sugar intake leads to decreasing testosterone levels of more than 25% .
 With a combination of sugar-induced fat storage and low T-levels, you can set yourself up for a disaster.

-And even testosterone therapy might have limited effects on male hypogonadism if you keep eating sugar.
+If you keep eating sugar, testosterone therapy might have limited effects on male hypogonadism because sugar reduces testosterone levels.

 “Researchers from Massachusetts General Hospital in Boston have found that glucose ingestion was associated with a significant decrease in the male hormone testosterone.”

 Yes, older men generally have lower testosterone levels.
 This is part of normal aging, and from age 30, men tend to produce about 1% less testosterone each year.
 In extreme circumstances, this may require testosterone replacement therapy to solve.

 What Is Normal Testosterone for a 70-Year-Old Male?